Chart Color Schemes

 Housing

-Docklands features a more urban dwelling mix with significant apartment living, with a predominantly rental market
+Docklands features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dwelling structure in Docklands, as evaluated at the Census conducted on 28 June 2016, comprised 0.5% houses and 99.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-The level of home ownership within Docklands was 12.6%, with 18.6% of dwellings mortgaged and 68.8% rented.
-The median monthly mortgage repayment in the area was $2,000, while the median weekly rent figure was recorded at $411.
-Nationally, Docklands's median monthly mortgage repayments were higher than the Australian average of $1,863, as reported on 27 March 2019, while rents exceeded the national figure of $375, also reported on that date.
+Dwelling structure in Docklands, as evaluated at the Census conducted on 28 August 2016, comprised 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Melbourne metropolitan area's 67.9% houses and 32.1% other dwellings.
+Home ownership in Docklands was at 12.6%, with the remainder of dwellings either mortgaged (18.6%) or rented (68.8%).
+The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
+Median weekly rent figure was recorded at $411, compared to Melbourne metro's $390.
+Nationally, Docklands' mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing